Pane sciocco

-Pane sciocco (/it/; lit. 'unsalted bread'), also called pane toscano ('Tuscan bread') outside Tuscany, is a variety of bread commonly found in the Tuscany, Umbria, and Marche regions of Italy, different from other types of Italian bread for not having any salt added.
+Pane sciocco (/it/; lit. 'unsalted bread') or pane toscano ('Tuscan bread') outside Tuscany, is a type of bread commonly found in the Tuscany, Umbria, and Marche regions of Italy, distinguished from others Italian breads by a lack of salt and slightly acidic crumb.
+Pane sciocco is often eaten with Tuscan condiments such as pecorino toscano cheese, ham, sausages, and prosciutto.

-Tu proverai sì come sa di sale / Lo pane altrui, [...]

-Thou shalt have proof how savoureth of salt / The bread of others, [...]